Non-orthogonal Spin-Momentum Locking: Discussion and Conclusion

 Determination of the constants $a_0(\bs k,\bs k^\prime)$ and $c_0(\bs k,\bs k^\prime)$ in Eq.(\ref{t_0.1}) with their full momentum dependence is a fundamentally important problem.
 Experimentally, the quasiparticle interference (QPI) with spectroscopic STM can be a promising probe of spin-orbit scattering\cite{PhysRevB.95.115307,PhysRevB.80.245439}.
 With this technique the authors in Ref.\cite{PhysRevB.95.115307} estimated $\bar c/k_F^2 \simeq 80 \AA^2$ for the polar semiconductor $BiTeI$.
 Here, the relation between electron-impurity scattering and the spin texture provides an alternative method of extracting $\bar c$ when the warping anisotropy is absent.
 For a system with inversion symmetry, $\bar c$ can be found once the $\delta_{\lambda k}$ of the spin texture could be measured by using S-ARPES.
 We know that $\delta_{+ k}\simeq - 20^\circ$ in the case of $\alpha$-$Sn$\cite{deviation_angle_alpha_Sn} and the warping is nearly absent in the surface bands.
 Using Fig.\ref{isotropic_SE_vs_V0_vs_xnu1} and this $\delta_{+ k}$, we find that $\bar c/k_F^2 \simeq - 40\AA^2$ putting this material as a strong topological spin-orbit impurity scatterer.

-In summary, we showed that the presence of the spin-orbit scatterings from non-magnetic impurities, an effect which is expected to be finite when the impurities are present in strongly spin-orbit coupled realistic materials, can provide a mechanism for the deviations from the experimentally and theoretically well-established phenomenon of OSML to the one with a non-orthogonal locking.
-The NOSML angle which can be measured experimentally, is a non-linear function of the impurity concentration with a critical boundary between the OSML and the NOSML regimes.
-It will be interesting to explore this new state experimentally in more general topological/non-topological systems at various impurity concentrations, and in fact, it is important to verify the critical boundary that we theoretically observe.
-Our theory should pave the road for the complete electron-impurity coupling approach to the spin-momentum locking phenomenon also including the magnetic impurities.
+In summary, we showed that the presence of the spin-orbit scatterings from non-magnetic impurities, an effect which is expected to be finite when the impurities are present in strongly spin-orbit coupled realistic materials, can provide a mechanism for the deviations from the well-established phenomenon of OSML to the one with a non-orthogonal locking.
+The NOSML angle which can be measured experimentally, is a non-linear function of the impurity concentration and we find that its appearance requires a critical spin-orbit strength.
+It will be interesting to explore this new state experimentally in more general topological/non-topological systems at various spin-orbit coupling strengths and impurity concentrations.
+Our theory should pave the road for the full investigation of the effect of the impurities on the spin-momentum locking also including the magnetic impurities.
 We end with a final remark that, our study highlights additional richnesses of spin textures brought by the impurity effects in strongly spin-orbit coupled materials.